cp2k/cp2k/INSTALL.md

   ~10%) speedup.
-- `-D__PILAENV_BLOCKSIZE`: can be used to specify the blocksize (e.g., `-D__PILAENV_BLOCKSIZE=1024`), which is a hack to overwrite (if the linker allows this) the PILAENV function provided by Scalapack.
+- `-D__PILAENV_BLOCKSIZE`: can be used to specify the blocksize (e.g., `-D__PILAENV_BLOCKSIZE=1024`), which is a hack to overwrite (if the linker allows this) the PILAENV function provided by ScaLAPACK.
 This can lead to much improved PDGEMM performance.
 The optimal value depends on hardware (GPU?) and precise problem.
 Alternatively, Cray provides an environment variable to this effect (e.g., `export LIBSCI_ACC_PILAENV=4000`)
 - `-D__STATM_RESIDENT` or `-D__STATM_TOTAL` toggles memory usage reporting between resident memory